 Implementing and Operating Cisco Service Provider Network Core Technologies (SPCOR) Course Overview

 The Implementing and Operating Cisco Service Provider Network Core Technologies (SPCOR) course is designed to provide professionals with the knowledge and skills needed to implement and maintain a service provider network.
-Aimed at helping learners prepare for the 350-501 SPCOR exam, the course offers deep insight into various aspects of service provider architectures, networking, MPLS and segment routing, services, as well as automation and assurance.
+Aimed at helping learners prepare for the 350-501 SPCOR exam, the course offers deep insight into various aspects of Service provider architectures, networking, MPLS and Segment routing, services, as well as automation and assurance.

 Through the course, participants will gain hands-on experience in describing architectures, implementing routing protocols like IS-IS and OSPF, and managing MPLS and VPN services.
-The curriculum also delves into quality of service (QoS) architectures, security for control, management, and data planes, and introduces modern network automation using REST APIs, NSO, and data modeling languages like YANG.
+The curriculum also delves into quality of service (QoS) architectures, security for control, management, and data planes, and introduces modern Network automation using REST APIs, NSO, and data modeling languages like YANG.

 Learners looking to boost their careers in the service provider domain will find the SPCOR training invaluable, as it equips them with the necessary expertise to operate complex service provider networks effectively.